 Baking tins come in all shapes and sizes, depending on the shape that you want the end result to be.
 The first thing to do is cut out the correct shape to cover the entire bottom of the tin.

-Lay your parchment paper out on a flat surface and place the tin over top.
+Lay your parchment paper out on a flat surface and place the tin over the top.
 Use an edible marker to draw a rough outline of the bottom surface.

 Remove the baking tin and cut this shape out.
 You want to make sure that the lines are as straight as possible and fit the entire bottom of the pan.

 Next, cut out a long rectangular piece of parchment paper to cover all of the sides.
-If you need to you can cut separate pieces for the sides, but keeping it as only one long piece will prevent the corners from becoming warped in the cooking process.
+If you need to, you can cut separate pieces for the sides, but keeping it as only one long piece will prevent the corners from becoming warped in the cooking process.

-The above method is for baking tins that have perfectly vertical sides.
+Take note that the above method is for baking tins that have perfectly vertical sides.

 If your baking tin has angled sides, you might find it easier to take the bottom piece of paper before cutting it out and adding some tabs to tuck behind the edge pieces.